-This Management's Discussion and Analysis ("MD&A") has been prepared as of April 29, 2019 should be read in conjunction with the Company's February 28, 2019 unaudited condensed interim consolidated financial statements with accompanying notes ("F2019-Q1 Interim F/S") which have been prepared in accordance with IAS 34 Interim Financial Reporting, and the Company's audited consolidated financial statements with accompanying notes and related MD&A for the fiscal year ended August 31, 2018 ("F2018") which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
-The February 28, 2019 unaudited condensed interim financial statements follow the same accounting policies and methods of computation as compared with the most recent fiscal financial statements.
+This Management's Discussion and Analysis ("MD&A") has been prepared as of January 23, 2020 and should be read in conjunction with the Company's November 30, 2019 unaudited condensed interim consolidated financial statements with accompanying notes ("F2020-Q1 Interim F/S") which have been prepared in accordance with IAS 34 Interim Financial Reporting, and the consolidated financial statements of Gatekeeper Systems Inc. ("Gatekeeper."
+"GSI," or the "Company") for the year ended August 31, 2019 and the related notes thereto, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+All dollar figures are expressed in Canadian dollars unless otherwise stated.